Rosalind Russell: Personal life

 On October 25, 1941, Russell married Danish-American producer Frederick Brisson (1912–1984), son of actor Carl Brisson.
-Cary Grant was responsible for the couple having met and was the best man at Frederick and Rosalind's wedding.
+Cary Grant was responsible for the couple's having met and was best man at their wedding.
 Brisson had been traveling from England to the United States by ship in 1939, and The Women was playing on an endless loop during the voyage.
 After hearing the audio for the film day after day while traveling, Brisson decided he had better sit down and watch the whole film.
-He became so enamored with Russell's performance as Sylvia Fowler that he turned to his friends and proclaimed: "I'm either gonna kill that girl, or I'm gonna marry her."
+He became so enamored with Russell's performance as Sylvia Fowler that he turned to his friends and proclaimed, "I'm either gonna kill that girl, or I'm gonna marry her."

 Brisson stayed with Cary Grant in his guest house while Grant was filming His Girl Friday.
 Upon hearing that Grant was making the movie with Russell, Brisson asked his friend if he could meet her.
-Cary Grant then spent weeks greeting Russell each morning on set with the question "Have you met Freddie Brisson?" in an effort to pique the actress's curiosity.
+Grant then spent weeks greeting Russell each morning on set with the question "Have you met Freddie Brisson?" in an effort to pique the actress's curiosity.
 One night, when Russell opened her door to let Grant in before they went dancing, as they often did, she found him standing next to a stranger.
-Grant sheepishly explained that the odd fellow was Freddie Brisson, the man whom he had mentioned so often, and they set off for dinner, with Freddie in tow.
+Grant sheepishly explained that the odd fellow was Brisson, the man whom he had mentioned so often, and they set off for dinner, with Brisson in tow.

 Russell and Brisson were married for 35 years, until her death.
-They had one child in 1943, a son, Carl Lance Brisson.
+They had one child in 1943, son Carl Lance Brisson.

 Russell was a registered Republican who supported Richard Nixon's 1960 presidential campaign.
+President Nixon appointed Russell to the National Council on the Arts in August 1972.

 Russell was a devout Catholic and a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.